Apple Pie Bakery Café

 Mr. Sessarego studied at the Istituto Tecnico Nautico in Genoa, Italy.
 He holds a masters degree in service leadership from the Rochester Institute of Technology in Rochester, NY.

-Francisco Migoya is a professor of baking and pastry arts at The Culinary Institute of America (CIA).
-Chef Migoya serves as executive pastry chef and instructor in the college’s Apple Pie Bakery Café, a retail operation staffed by students in the CIA’s baking and pastry degree programs.
+Gilles Ballay serves as executive chef and instructor in the college’s Apple Pie Bakery Café, a retail operation staffed by students in the CIA’s baking and pastry arts degree programs.
 His class, titled Café Operations, provides students with realistic “hands-on” industry experience using their professional baking, pastry, and service skills.

 Since joining the CIA faculty in 2011, Chef Ballay has also taught Advanced Pastry and Contemporary Cakes & Desserts.
 His industry experience includes serving as executive pastry chef at Winvian Resort in Morris, CT; executive assistant pastry chef at the Wynn Las Vegas; pastry chef at The Phoenician in Scottsdale, AZ, Bora Bora Pearl Beach Resort in French Polynesia, and Payard Patisserie and Bistro in New York City; pastry sous chef at Le Cirque at the Bellagio in Las Vegas, NV and Windows on the World in New York City; and pastry cook at B. Sauvetes in Paris, France.